 • Change of variables

-Students often struggle with the transition from single-variable calculus to multivariable calculus and vector analysis.
+Students often struggle with the transition from single-variable calculus into Calculus III and multivariable calculus.
+Woody Calculus provides structured help focused on setup, visualization, pattern recognition, and exam-ready execution.

 • Linear ordinary differential equations